chuongmep/bim42.github.io/_posts/2014-03-02-my-version-of-the-living-cube.md

 After encountering the work of Till Koenneker, I decided to use it as an inspiration to draw the same one for myself.

 The main idea is to design a piece of furniture, producing drawings with a software usually used for steel detailing.
 My goal is to automatically produce shop drawings of every parts of the finished product, directly from the model.
-These drawings are then to be send to a joiner&#8217;s workshop for the production of parts that I can assemble myself, just like any ready-to-assemble Ikea-like funiture.
+These drawings are then to be send to a joiner's workshop for the production of parts that I can assemble myself, just like any ready-to-assemble Ikea-like funiture.

-I&#8217;m not using Tekla Structure on a regular basis, but I know its power for producing shop drawing for timber or steel structure, and its caracteristics fit my needs for this project.
+I'm not using Tekla Structure on a regular basis, but I know its power for producing shop drawing for timber or steel structure, and its caracteristics fit my needs for this project.
 It will be a good occasion to hone my Tekla skills.

 I started with a first sketch on Tekla Structure, trying to find the best proportion for my needs.
 I came up with a first version, and used 3D Max to render it.